 CHILL (Communities Helping Improve Local Lives) Youth Task Force of Martinsville and Henry County, Virginia, is a grassroots youth movement started in 2002 to encourage youth to make healthy decisions regarding substance abuse in their own lives and influence others to do the same.

 The first group of CHILL students included 47 youth.
 Since then, more than 900 students have received training, and members represent all four of the public and private high schools in the local area, including Bassett, Carlisle, Magna Vista and Martinsville.

 The Prevention Team of Piedmont Community Services conducts training for CHILL members each summer covering topics including trust and team building, decision-making, media influence, and the dangers of alcohol, tobacco and other drugs.

-During the school year, CHILL members meet together monthly to hang out, have pizza, and plan events such as the annual youth rally or media campaigns.
+During the school year, CHILL members meet together monthly to hang out, have pizza, and plan events such as media campaigns.
 Coordinators within each school guide CHILL clubs, who meet regularly to plan events and activities for their schools, including National Red Ribbon Week, which celebrates a drug-free life.